 Prior to departure, each Microcampus student selects a topic to explore during his/her time in Xizhou.
 The focus of each student's inquiry work will be based on the particular interest of the student, and the area in and around Xizhou offers hundreds of different possibilities.
 The project website has an overview of the Inquiry Project, a list of some of the possible topics, as well as some sample products of the work students have done.

-Each student will have a project workspace on the website, which walks students through the entire process.
-It was designed specifically for the Microcampus program, so it leaves plenty of room for students to put their passion for learning into action while still having some guidance at each step.
+Each student will have a OneNote Class notebook, which will contain all the necessary resources and walks students through the entire process of the Inquiry Project.
+The Inquiry Project was designed specifically for the Microcampus program, so it leaves plenty of room for students to put their passion for learning into action while still having some guidance at each step.
 A good starting point will be to look over the topics and descriptors on the project website.
 If the topic naturally leads to many questions, then it might be a good fit.

 Our project partners at the Linden Centre will be very interested to know what your project topics are.
 Because they are so connected with the village, they will help find some people who are experts in the area of your interest.
 Once you arrive in Xizhou, you will seek some of this local wisdom in order to better understand your topic, answer some of your questions, and create new questions as a result.

-In the past, Microcampus students have spent several days with local experts learning about all sorts of topics: local tea rituals, embroidery, textile production, religion, fishing techniques, and local foods--just to name a few.
-It is this first-hand information and interactions that simply cannot be done unless you are having those meaningful conversations with the experts in the village.
+In the past, Microcampus students have spent several days with local experts learning about all sorts of topics: local tea rituals, embroidery, textile production, religion, fishing techniques, and local foods, just to name a few.
+It is this first-hand information and interactions that simply cannot be received unless you are having those meaningful conversations with the experts in the village.

 It depends on the project and where your questions lead you.
 Students have walked, taken the horse carriage, and taken vans or buses to tap ino the local wisdom.
 We have a group of mini-bus drivers available for hire at any time, with funds set aside for students to go where they need to go to do their research.